AI Legal

 Accountability means someone in your organization owns AI compliance — and can prove it.
 FAIIR establishes a clear chain of responsibility: who approved the covered ADMT, who monitors its performance, who reviews consumer complaints, who conducts the meaningful human review of adverse outcomes, and who has authority to shut a system down.
 Even though SB 26-189 doesn't mandate a formal accountability program, having one is how you survive a 60-day AG cure notice without scrambling.

-SB 26-189 makes this pillar concrete.
+Most AI liability cases turn on a surprised person — a customer surprised the chatbot was AI, an applicant surprised an algorithm screened them.
+Informed Use is the pillar that prevents surprise, and SB 26-189 makes it concrete.
 Deployers must post a clear and conspicuous pre-use notice that covered ADMT is in use and send a 30-day adverse-outcome notice in plain language when ADMT contributes to a denial or unfavorable decision.
 FAIIR delivers templates calibrated to your actual systems — the consumer-facing language has to track what your ADMT does and what inputs it relies on.
 Generic privacy policy language is not sufficient, and the AG will know the difference.

 How the FAIIR process works